 How is property divided in New York?

 New York is an equitable distribution state, rather than a community property state.
 While property is split under both legal schemes, in New York, marital property is divided in a way that is considered equitable.
+“Equitable” does not always mean “Equal.”
+While some assets and debts may be divided equally, others may not.

 Marital property is defined as property acquired during the marriage, regardless of whether the title of the property is held jointly or individually.
 When dividing property, New York law tells us to consider 15 different factors leading to the divorce, including the age, health and incomes of the parties, the length of the marriage, the liquidity of the assets, and the future financial circumstances of each spouse.